epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-05-19-stuck-on-boot.markdown

 ---
 layout: post
-title:  "What to Do, When the System Stuck, at Boot"
+title:  "What to Do, When the System Stuck, on Boot"
 date:   2016-05-19 15:39:15 +0700
 categories: system
 tags: [package manager]